benvaljean/benvaljean.github.io/_posts/2009-08-19-Monitor_SQL_Server_(MSSQL)_using_Nagios.markdown

 #### See Also

-Using the monitoring counters defined should covery all scenarios.
+Using the monitoring counters defined should cover all scenarios.
 However mirroring can be monitored using the [Database mirrroing monitor](http://msdn.microsoft.com/en-us/library/ms365786.aspx).
 Alerts to the event log can be setup for various thresholds and these entries in the event log can be watched for by the use of a SQL Agent Alert.

-Another method to monitor monitored is vto use system stored procedures:
+Another method to monitor mirroring is to use system stored procedures:
 [Using Warning Thresholds and Alerts on Mirroring Performance Metrics](http://msdn.microsoft.com/en-us/library/ms408393.aspx)